Roof Types

 ❖ Parapets

 Used in combination with the roof types above.
-The main walls of the building continues up hiding the eaves of the roof.
+The main walls of the building continue up hiding the eaves of the roof.
 Often used on taller buildings, where maintenance to eaves is made more difficult.
 They were made popular in London after the building act of 1707 was introduced which banned the projecting wooden eaves to reduce the risk of spread of fire to neighbouring buildings.
 The style became fashionable during Georgian times.

 ❖ Curved